Exploring Practical Methods for iOS HLS Cache Implementation

 player.play()

-URLProtocol will intercept streetVoiceCache://zhgchg.li/aviciiwakemeup.m3u8?originSchme=https, and we just need to revert it to the original URL, then send a URLSession request to fetch the data and perform caching ourselves; the requests for .ts files in the m3u8 will also be intercepted by URLProtocol, allowing us to cache them as well.
+URLProtocol intercepts streetVoiceCache://zhgchg.li/aviciiwakemeup.m3u8?originSchme=https.
+At this point, we just need to restore it to the original URL and use URLSession to fetch the data, allowing us to handle caching here.
+The .ts file requests in the m3u8 will also be intercepted by URLProtocol, so we can cache them ourselves as well.

-Everything seemed perfect, but when I excitedly built and ran the app, Apple slapped me with:
+Everything seemed perfect, but when I excitedly built and ran the app, Apple slapped me in the face:

 Error: 12881 “CoreMediaErrorDomain custom url not redirect”

-It doesn’t accept the response data I provide for the .ts file requests; I can only use the urlProtocol:wasRedirectedTo method to redirect to the original HTTPS request for it to play normally.
-Even if I download the .ts files locally and redirect to that file:// file, it still doesn’t accept it.
-According to the official forum, the answer is that this cannot be done; .m3u8 must originate from HTTP/HTTPS (so even if you place the entire .m3u8 and all the segmented .ts files locally, you cannot use file:// to play them with AVPlayer), and .ts files cannot be provided with data via URLProtocol.
+It does not accept the Response Data I provide for the .ts file Request.
+I can only use the urlProtocol:wasRedirectedTo method to redirect to the original HTTPS request for playback to work properly.
+Even if I download the .ts file locally and then redirect to that file:// path, it is still not accepted.
+According to the official forum, the answer is that this cannot be done.
+The .m3u8 must come from HTTP/HTTPS (so even if you put the entire .m3u8 and all the segmented .ts files locally, you cannot use file:// to play them with AVPlayer).
+Also, .ts files cannot provide Data via URLProtocol on your own.

 fxxk…

-Solution 2.2–2 Same as Solution 2.2 but with AVAssetResourceLoaderDelegate ❌
+Solution 2.2–2 – Same as Solution 2.2 but combined with Solution 1 AVAssetResourceLoaderDelegate ❌

-The implementation is similar to Solution 2.2, feeding AVPlayer a custom scheme to enter AVAssetResourceLoaderDelegate; then we handle it ourselves.
+The implementation follows method 2.2, feeding AVPlayer with a custom Scheme to enter AVAssetResourceLoaderDelegate; then we handle it ourselves.

 Error: 12881 “CoreMediaErrorDomain custom url not redirect”

-This can be used for decryption processing (refer to this article or this example), but it still cannot achieve caching functionality.
+It can be used for decryption processing (refer to this article or this example), but caching functionality still cannot be achieved.

-This method is the most commonly suggested solution when looking for how to handle HLS caching; it involves setting up an HTTP server in the app to serve as a reverse proxy server.
+This method is the most common answer when looking for how to handle HLS Cache; that is, starting an HTTP Server on the APP to act as a Reverse Proxy Server.

-To AVPlayer, it appears as a standard streaming audio file at http://*.m3u8, so there won’t be any issues.
+For AVPlayer, it is just a standard http://.m3u8 streaming audio file, so there will be no issues.

-Our service is a music streaming service rather than a video playback platform, and many times users are switching music while the app is running in the background; will the local HTTP server still be active then?
+Our service is music streaming, not a video playback platform.
+In music streaming, users often switch tracks while the app runs in the background; will the Local HTTP Server still be running then?

-*I found a convoluted method online… just send a long request or continuously send empty requests to ensure the server doesn’t get suspended by the system in the background.
+There are complicated methods found online… such as sending a long request or continuously sending empty requests to ensure the server is not suspended by the system in the background.

-All of the above pertains to the app’s background state; when in the foreground, the server is stable and won’t be suspended due to idleness, so there’s no issue!
+The above issues all occur when the app is in the background.
+When in the foreground, the server is stable and won’t be paused due to idling—there is no such problem!

-That said, since it relies on other services, while testing in the development environment is fine, it’s also advisable to implement a rollback handling (AVPlayer.AVPlayerItemFailedToPlayToEndTimeErrorKey notification); otherwise, if the service goes down, users will be stuck.
+Since it relies on other services, testing in the development environment may work fine, but in actual use, it is recommended to implement a rollback mechanism (AVPlayer.AVPlayerItemFailedToPlayToEndTimeErrorKey notification); otherwise, if the service fails, the user will get stuck.

 So it's not perfect...